joez2450/apcsa-freedom-project/tool/learning-log.md

 var numThree: Bool? = nil
 ```

-NOTE: Essentially, the three variables have this pseudo meaning: if there is a value, then it has to be a boolean. `nil`
+NOTE: Essentially, the three variables have this pseudo meaning: if there is a value, then it has to be a boolean. `nil` is a blank value that is similar to `null`.
+In conditions, `nil` acts as a false.

 * I created a new optional variable and set it to `numThree`.
 I created another variable that was declared as a boolean and also set it to `numThree`:
 ``` Swift